cyprus327/Fraglib/Documentation.md

 - **saturation**: The S channel's value.
 - **lightness**: The L channel's value.
 ## Common
+### RenderSettings (struct)
+The struct defining the settings which will be applied when FL.Init is called.
 ### PixelSize (int)
-The pixel size of the window.
-Locked between [1, 100].
+Gets or sets the pixel size of the window.
+Clamped in the range [1, 100].
 ### VSync (bool)
 Gets or sets whether or not VSync is enabled.
 ### Multithreaded (bool)
 Gets or sets whether or not the engine is multithreaded.
 Only applicable in DrawClear mode.
 ### Accumulate (bool)
 Gets or sets whether or not the engine accumulates previous frames with the current frame.
 Only applicable in PerPixel mode.
 Can be changed during runtime.
+### ScaleType (ScaleType)
+Gets or sets how the engine renders when PixelSize > 1.
+### Settings (RenderSettings)
+Gets or sets the settings with which the engine will run.
+Not all settings can be changed during runtime, the ones that can't be must be set before Init.
 ### ElapsedTime (float)
 The total time since Run was called.
 ### DeltaTime (float)